 Grace Fellowship's vision is to be a GRACEshaped community at the “intersection of brokenness and hope” by the process of (1) “receiving grace” from the Lord Jesus, (2) “growing in grace” into spiritual maturity & Christlike living, & (3) “offering grace” to others through involvement in ministry & mission.

-While our community gathers at the physical intersection of Stormont and Illinois Streets, in the spiritual it is located at the intersection of brokenness and hope.
+While our community gathers at the physical intersection of Broadway and Prince Streets, in the spiritual it is located at the intersection of brokenness and hope.
 Jesus, by His grace, brings good news for the poor, comfort for the brokenhearted, freedom for those in bondage, joy for those trapped in grief and despair, and honor for those consumed with shame.
 Come experience the beauty of GRACEshaped community where you will be embraced, no matter what brand of brokenness you bring with you, and you will find rising hope for healing and wholeness in Jesus.
 By His grace, your life can turn the corner.

 We believe in one God, who is Father, Son, and Holy Spirit, and the Savior of all who put their faith in Him alone for eternal life.
 We believe that those who are made new in Christ are called to be holy in character and conduct, and can only live this way by being filled with the Lord's Spirit.
 We believe in the Bible and its sufficiency to establish our faith and conduct.
 We believe God wills for people everywhere to know Him and be made new in Christ.
 We believe that the purpose of the Church is to worship God in spirit and in truth, and to reach a lost and fallen world with the gospel of Jesus Christ through its worship, witness, and loving deeds.
 (For an in-depth look at the doctrine of the wider movement to which we belong, click on the following link to The Articles of Religion of The Wesleyan Church.)